Home or Business

 PVC polyvinyl chloride) is a molecule comprised of carbon, hydrogen and chlorine.
 When heated sufficiently, PVC temporarily changes from a solid to a semisolid state.
 At installation, seams are heat welded together creating one continuous membrane.
 At Gallop Roofing & Remodeling, Inc, we install a PVC single-ply membrane manufactured by IB & GAF Roof Systems .

 TPO roof membranes are a blend of polypropylene (PP) and ethylene-propylene rubber (EPR) polymers.
 The chemical and physical characteristics allow the single-ply membrane to repeatedly soften when heated, and harden when cooled.
 Also, because of their chemical nature, seams are heat-welded with hot air.
-Some TPO membranes are soft and flexible, while others are rigid, although all TPO membranes have positive physical properties, such as heat aging, cold temperature flexibility, puncture resistance, and tear strength.
+Some TPO membranes are soft and flexible, while others are rigid, although all TPO membranes have positive physical properties, such as heat aging, cold temperature flexibility, puncture resistance, and tear strength, read the Roof Replacement & Repair Guide for more info.
 At Gallop Roofing & Remodeling, Inc, we install TPO manufactured by Versico & GAF Roofing Systems.

 EPDM Roof Systems